 Nerve plants can live for approximately 3 to 5 years when grown indoors.
 Nerve plants stay compact throughout their lives and rarely grow higher than 6 inches tall.
 However, they can spread up to 18 inches wide by trailing their stems over the lip of their pot.

 Nerve plants won’t live long if they receive improper care, especially regarding temperature and humidity.
-Nerve plants can also be severely damaged by pests and diseases.
+These plants can also be severely damaged by common nerve plant pests and diseases.
 Severe infestations may force you to discard the plant.

 Temperature and Humidity